FHantke/brave-browser-wiki/Chromium-fork-Update.md

 ## Staffing

+- Full time resources:
-- Brian Bondy is spending most of his coding time on chromium-fork
+  - Brian Bondy
-  - Completed: Native Adblock, tracking protection, HTTPS Everywhere, basic DAT file downloading
-  - Completed: C63 upgrade
-  - Completed: Basic Windows and macOS packaging and signing.
-  - Completed: WebUI framework.
-  - Completed: Geolocations
-  - Completed: C64 upgrade
-  - Completed: Basic newtab page
-  - Completed: Welcome page
-  - Completed: Restore session by default

-- Alexey Barabash recently started spending most of his time on chromium-fork
+  - Alexey Barabash
-  - Completed: URL suggestions using Alexa and no search by default.
-  - Completed: tab shape on Windows / Linux
-  - Completed: tab shape on macOS
-  - Completed: Top site suggestions
-  - Completed: Packaging on Linux

-- Jocelyn Liu nearing completion on fingerprinting protection
+  - Jocelyn Liu
+  - Emerick Rogul
+  - Garrett Robinson

+- Pasts part time resources:
   - Cezar Augusto worked on the shields panel UI but is not currently sourced on the project.
   - Nejc Zdovc has worked on porting the brave-extension for the shields panel to typescript.
   - Brian Johnsons is advising and doing code reviews.
 May jump in for active dev if muon slows down, did some strings / branding work initially.
   - Kevin Lawler has helped with patch splitting, but is currently sourced for a different project.
   - Sergey Zhukovsky is not working on chromium-fork directly but the native ledger-client which we'll use.
   - Sriram Venkataram is lightly testing builds as they become available.
   - James Mudgett has helped with icon image resources.
   - Anthony Tseng has helped with some build problems on Windows and did some work towards debranding but is not currently sourced on this project.
 He may help out more if opportunities come up between muon updates.

 ## Hiring

-- Offer is sent for another candidate who is likely to accept and start on March 1st.
-- Short term contractor likely to take on work soon.
-- eV is helping to find a devops / dev candidate that can help get buildbot setup and work on the update server.
+- There's no active hiring being done, we're fully staffed up for Chromium-fork!

 ## Screenshots from chromium-fork